 The 8 states that added the most cannabis jobs to the economy:

-According to Leafly’s 2020 Job Report, these are the states that added the most jobs to the economy (4):
+According to Leafly’s 2020 Job Report, over 77,000 cannabis jobs were added in the United States during 2020.
+These are the states that added the most jobs to the economy (4):

 Colorado didn’t add as many jobs in 2020.
 But The Centennial state continues to lead the industry with the highest per capita sales — the most sales in comparison to Coloradoans (4).
 Cannabis continues to be Colorado’s strongest economic success story in comparison to other industries.
 While the number of jobs added was lower than all of the states listed above, Colorado had a 29% year-over increase in cannabis sales (4).
 CO brought in $350 million in state tax revenue (4).